JeffDeCola/my-cheat-sheets/software/service-architectures/infrastructure-as-a-service/compute/amazon-elastic-compute-cloud-cheat-sheet/README.md

 ## ELASTIC COMPUTE CLOUD (EC2) MAIN SECTIONS

-There are ??  main section of gce:
+There are ??  main section of ec2:

 *
 *